scottlawsonbc/audio-reactive-led-strip/README.md

   - If needed, set `MIC_RATE` to your microphone sampling rate in Hz.
 Most of the time you will not need to change this.

 # Installation for Raspberry Pi
 If you encounter any problems running the visualization on a Raspberry Pi, please [open a new issue](https://github.com/scottlawsonbc/audio-reactive-led-strip/issues).
+Also, please consider opening an issue if you have any questions or suggestions for improving the installation process.

 ## Installing the Python dependencies
 Install python dependencies using apt-get